How a ground-breaking programme in Shropshire has helped to save the lives of men facing prostate cancer

 All this happened because a doctor gave me a blood test, just by chance, and every day I think how lucky I have been.
 I’m now waiting for that luck to rub off on me again... which is why I do the lottery every week.

-With 1 in 8 UK men currently being diagnosed with prostate cancer at some point during their lifetime, the incredible work of Dave, Graham and their fellow Rotarians is more important than ever.
+With one in eight UK men being diagnosed with prostate cancer at some point during their lifetime, the incredible work of Dave, Graham and their fellow Rotarians is more important than ever.

 “We’re very proud to be known for this work,” said Graham.
 “The community respects it, and it is very, very rewarding to be able to help people in this way.”